Save 30—72%

-Save 30 — 72% on business class flights to Medina
+on business-class flights to Medina

 Round trip